xlladdins/xll/docs/Excel4MacrosH-P.md

 | 0                       | Not created    |
 | 2                       | Created        |

-Read\_only    corresponds to the Read Only check box in the Open dialog box.
+Read\_only&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Read Only check box in the Open dialog box.
 If read\_only is TRUE, the workbook can be modified but changes cannot be saved; if FALSE or omitted, changes to the workbook can be saved.

-Format    specifies what character to use as a delimiter when opening text files.
+Format&nbsp;&nbsp;&nbsp;&nbsp;specifies what character to use as a delimiter when opening text files.
 If format is omitted, Microsoft Excel uses the current delimiter setting.

 |                  |                             |
 | ---------------- | --------------------------- |